espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ```
 $ minicom -D /dev/ttyACM0
 ```
-Note: /dev/ttyACM0 is used for *nix based systems.
-For Windows please check used COM port.
+Note: /dev/ttyACM0 is used for For Linux, /dev/cu.usbmodemXXXXXX for Mac and COM port for Windows development host.
 Baud rate used is 115200.
 Parity bits configuration is 8N1.

 Expected output log on tera term or minicom similar to below one:
 ```